Reyniergc/A-Book-Tracking-App/README.md

 - Open the command line in the folder of your project and execute the followings commands:
   - **npm install**.
 That will install the node dependencies
   - Now start the server -> **npm start**
+  - Install node router if is necessary use the following command -> npm install --save react-router-dom
 - To run the aplication use the link http://localhost:3000